 \subsubsection{Image fusion Algorithms}

-Through data preprocessing, we can get the center coordinate $(x_i, y_i)$ of the human gaze point.
-By measuring the pixel size of the gaze point, the gaze point is a circle that the circle center coordinate is $(x_i, y_i)$ and radius is 35 pixels.
-With the Crop function in Pillow (the third package of Python), human gaze points in eye-tracking videos can be distracted frame by frame.
-And crop box will be transformed in coordinate telescoping as shown in (\ref{transform}).
+Through data preprocessing, this study obtained the center coordinate $(x_i, y_i)$ of gaze points of human drivers.
+By measuring the pixel size of the gaze point, the gaze point was represented by a circle that the center coordinate was $(x_i, y_i)$ and radius was 35 pixels.
+With the Crop function in Pillow (a package of Python), gaze points of human drivers in the eye-tracking videos can be distracted frame by frame.
+And the crop box would be transformed into coordinate telescoping as shown in (\ref{transform}).

 where

 \qquad $x_0$=horizontal axis pixel value of eye-tracking screen

 \qquad$x_1$=horizontal axis pixel value of in-vehicle screen